kenakofer/smart-o-harp/README.md

 #### Simultaneous principles in row, column keypads

 The possibility of pressing multiple keys at the same time allows for faster fingering of chords with modifiers, but introduces complexities of hardware and timing.
+For a better introduction to these issues on a typical computer keyboard, [see here](https://en.wikipedia.org/wiki/Rollover_(key)).

 **No ground pin**: It's common for keypads to be wired such that each row and column corresponds to a pin, such that pressing the button in the first row and first column connects the first row pin (`row1`) to the first column pin (`col1`).
 Suppose that the button in the first row, second column is also pressed. then `row1`, `col1`, and `col2` are all connected to each other.